 "Hey Harry."
 Susan greeted with a smile.

 "What took you so long, mate?"
-Ron asked curiously, shoveling what appeared to be a forkful of shepherd's pie (though he couldn't be too certain) into his mouth.
+Ron asked curiously, a massive forkful of what appeared to be shepherd's pie (though he couldn't be too certain) precariously threatening to spill while moving towards his mouth.
 Harry sighed.

 "Bloody Melinda Spellman accosted me on my way out the door – I don't understand why she can't just take a bleeding hint.
-I bugger men.
-Unless it has bollocks, I'm not touching it."
+I prefer to bugger men.
+Unless it has bollocks, I'm probably not touching it."

 Harry blushed.
 He hated having these kinds of conversations with Ron – it hurt a little, actually.
 He hated having to face the fact that he wasn't actually a member of the Weasley family and talking about shagging Molly Weasley's youngest (and only daughter) usually made that distinct line very clear to him.